Parkway Bank Sports Complex

 Parkway Bank Sports Complex, also known as the Ballpark at Rosemont, is an outdoor baseball park used for fastpitch softball and baseball located in the American city of Rosemont, Illinois, a suburb of Chicago.
-It previously hosted the National Pro Fastpitch Women's Softball team Chicago Bandits.
+It hosts the Athletes Unlimited Softball League and former National Pro Fastpitch women's softball team Chicago Bandits.
 It is located neighboring the Rosemont Dome, and is near Allstate Arena and newly constructed Impact Field, a larger ballpark used by the Chicago Dogs professional baseball team.
 The stadium opened in 2011 and has a seating capacity of 2,000.